veaba/tensorflow-docs/docs/tf.data/experimental/CsvDataset.md

 ```

-NOTE: The order of elements yielded by this transformation isdeterministic, as long as  `map_func`  is a pure function.
+注意：The order of elements yielded by this transformation isdeterministic, as long as  `map_func`  is a pure function.
 If `map_func`  contains any stateful operations, the order in whichthat state is accessed is undefined.

-#### Args:
+#### 参数：
 - **`map_func`** : A function mapping a dataset element to a dataset.
 - **`cycle_length`** : (Optional.)
 The number of input elements that will beprocessed concurrently.
 If not specified, the value will be derived fromthe number of available CPU cores.
 If the  `num_parallel_calls`  argumentis set to [ `tf.data.experimental.AUTOTUNE` ](https://tensorflow.google.cn/api_docs/python/tf/data/experimental#AUTOTUNE), the  `cycle_length`  argumentalso identifies the maximum degree of parallelism.
 - **`block_length`** : (Optional.)
 The number of consecutive elements to producefrom each input element before cycling to another input element.
 - **`num_parallel_calls`** : (Optional.)
 If specified, the implementation creates athreadpool, which is used to fetch inputs from cycle elementsasynchronously and in parallel.
 The default behavior is to fetch inputsfrom cycle elements synchronously with no parallelism.
 If the value[ `tf.data.experimental.AUTOTUNE` ](https://tensorflow.google.cn/api_docs/python/tf/data/experimental#AUTOTUNE) is used, then the number of parallelcalls is set dynamically based on available CPU.

-#### Returns:
+#### 返回：
 - **`Dataset`** : A  `Dataset` .